-EMS2665L Paramedic II (Hospital/Field Combined)
+EMS2665L Paramedic II (Hospital/Field Combined) 4 credit hours

-186 clock hours (90 ride time clock hours, 96 hospital time clock hours)

-This course presents the objectives contained in Modules I through VII of the most current National EMS Education Standards for the Paramedic.
+186 clock hours (90 ride time clock hours, 96 hospital time clock hours) This course presents the objectives contained in Modules I through VII of the most current National EMS Education Standards for the Paramedic.
 This course allows students to correlate all of the didactic background in the paramedic course with advanced patient care and offer the students opportunities to demonstrate competency in the skills learned.
 Students will be assigned to specific EMS Providers and hospitals to complete the required number of hours of field/clinical time.
 Students will perform various emergency medical modalities and procedures under direct supervision of paramedic preceptors, nurses, and physicians.
 Course is graded as 'Pass/Fail'.
+Corequisite(s): EMS2621C Prerequisite(s): EMS2620C; EMS2664L